JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 For many years I have been witnessed by countless number of persons, saying that Low Frequency Jitter is the worst and most audible of all.
 I have stated ad nauseum that power supply noise is the source of this worst kind of jitter and the noise floor should remain ultra-low down even to well under Sub One Hertz.
 Unfortunately, linear cum analogue circuits have by nature rising noise below 100 Hertz, just look at any published graph of any opamp and amplifier or power supply, there is a rise in both voltage and current noise, even the single humble transistor does this.

-This is typical of all analogue circuits, in this case the highly acclaimed low noise LM4562 now used by DEQX, Hypex and others.
-In fact, the above is above average and most are much worse again.
 As for batteries, they too are entirely inadequate.
 We have known that analogue noise is the enemy of all digital circuits since about 2003.
 Now we are learning exactly to what extent.

 Again, can we see the connection?
 We have a VCXO that is usually powered by 3.3V - it needs power.
 The power we put into it has a noise content that can be defined spectrally.